hkelly93/SmartKitchen/README.md

     * Fixed bug where the scanner health was actually a different health.
     * Fixed bug where multiple alerts with the same message were being added.
     * Added a way to restart the scanner.
+    * Fixed a bug where refreshData was refreshing the data before the previous refresh(es) came back.

 * Brian Day
     * installed raspberry pi in final case